Friday, June 29, 2012 2:49:00 PM

 Monday, June 04, 2012 2:21:00 PM

 The Quebec student strike—raging in that eastern province of Canada for over 100 days now—has already been explained and analyzed countless times by political and academic minds far more qualified than my own.
-So my purpose for this post isn’t merely to rehash and pick apart the history and background of the events-to-date (but if you would like further info on the subject, here is a timeline of the strike from CBC News).
+So my purpose for this post isn’t merely to rehash and pick apart the history and background of the events-to-date.

 I believe there are two sides to every story (The Huffington Post seems to be providing balanced opinions on the subject), and I don’t claim to be an expert on the inner workings of Quebec politics.
 Therefore, I don’t intend to debate who’s in the wrong or who’s in the right when it comes to the tuition increase or the different stances being taken by student organizations, the Quebec government, and Montreal police.
 However, I do want to shed light on one particular issue that has been haunting me throughout my intake of the media's hailstorm of strike coverage.